scramjetorg/transform-hub/README.md

 ![npm_package](./images/npm_package.png)

-When you start the hub from npm no package installations or builds are required.
+When you start the hub from npm, no package installations or builds are required.
 You can start the hub right away, with one of those two commands: `scramjet-transform-hub` or `sth`.

 If you managed to start the hub, it confirms that the installation process was performed successfully.
 This is the command we used to start the hub: `yarn start -P 8000`.
 The `-P` option is used to start the hub on localhost and port number 8000 (0.0.0.0:8000).
-It is worth mentioning, that the hub can be started on any port number, and it can be started in several ways, which is described in the following sections.
+It is worth mentioning, that the hub can be started on any port number, and it can be started in several ways, which is described in the following section.

 ---